perrybutler/WP-OAuth/README.md

 * Pushes the login result message into the DOM which can be extracted via Javascript for notifying the user.
 Avoids polluting the response url.
 This feature can also be disabled.
 * Supports WordPress Multisite.
 * Supports cURL or stream context for the authentication flow.
-* The authentication flow has been rigorously tested and debugged for solid error handling per several OAuth2 documentations and other resources.
+* The authentication flow was adapted from samples provided by Google, Facebook and LinkedIn.
+It has been rigorously tested and debugged for solid error handling per several OAuth2 documentations and other resources.
+Provider implementations share much of the same code (very high code re-use) and the differences between the providers have been fully documented.
 * Doesn't require third-party OAuth libraries; everything is built into the plugin first-class.
 Previously, WP-OpenLogin required LightOpenID and Facebook-PHP-SDK, but this is no longer necessary.
 Keeps the bloat low and the performance high.

 Quick Start